sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 To make BFD work, the practical and memory/space saving way is to implement a light-weighted BFD server on DPU.

 This approach allows us to reflect the true DPU liveness.
-DPU is running doesn’t mean the programs we run on DPU are ready to take traffic, e.g. in standby state.
+DPU is running doesn't mean the programs we run on DPU are ready to take traffic, e.g. in standby state.
 And having a custom implemented BFD server can help us better control the traffic.

 ##### 6.1.1.1.
 Lite-BFD server

-The lite-BFD server will be a standalone program running on DPU.
-It will be responsible for:

 ##### 6.1.1.2.
 BFD initialization on DPU boot

+The lite-BFD server will be a standalone program running on DPU.

 During DPU boot and initialization, certain parts of the DPU packet processing pipeline might not be fully running, while our programs are already launched.
 If we start BFD session at this moment, packets might be coming and getting dropped.